theassyrian/Sqraper/README.md

 When viewing via GitHub view this README.md as RAW for proper formatting.

+Version 1.2.0 released 11/22/2019 @ 5:30PM EST. The previous STRING type configuration item "qTrip" is now obsolete.
+It has been replaced with an ARRAY type configuration item named "qTrips".
+You can now enter more than one trip code.
+This is to ensure that when Q changes trip codes that you get posts that you may have missed on a previous trip as well as posts made with the new trip.

 Version 1.1.0 released 11/21/2019 @ 6:20PM EST. This version corrects code for the following and confirms proper functioning of the following: